Cool Season Perennial Grasses

 A high-yielding and persistent hay-type European variety.
 Late-heading; ready for harvest after alfalfa and many other types of grasses.

-An early maturing European timothy.
+An intermediate European timothy.
 High, stable yields and good sward density.

 A new exciting hay product.
 We had this timothy in our research plots in Lancaster County and it was the standout in both early production and regrowth.
 Zenyatta was bred in the U.S. and is an improved Clair-type timothy.
 It is appropriately named after a thoroughbred champion race horse that won 29 of 30 major races.